mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Arduino-IDE-Windows-on-Arm.md

 ---
+title: "Porting and Optimizing Arduino IDE for Windows on Arm"
 subjects:
     - "Migration to Arm"
     - "Libraries"
 ---

-# Porting and Optimizing Arduino IDE for Windows on Arm

 ![learn_on_arm](../../images/Learn_on_Arm_banner.png)